Some links in this post may be affiliate links

 If you would like to add these spectacular plants to your collection, you can get them online from Etsy (Link to Etsy).

-Calathea bachemiana (Goeppertia bachemiana) prospers in medium indirect light (dappled light), average warmth of 16-260C, humidity of 50-60% and moderately moist, rich, well-drained, all purpose potting mix coupled with monthly feeding during the growing period.
+To care for Calathea bachemiana indoors, provide medium indirect light (dappled light), warmth of 16-260C, humidity of 50-60% and moderately moist, rich, well-drainedsoil coupled with monthly feeding during the growing period.

-Use water that is at room temperature to avoid plant shock.
-The water should also be free of chlorine and flourides as Calatheas are sensitive to chemicals dissolved in water which cause brown leaf tips and edges.
+Use water that is at room temperature to avoid cold shock which can result in stunted growth.
+The water should also be free of chlorine and flourides as Calatheas are sensitive to chemicals dissolved in water which can cause browning of leaf tips and edges.

 Calathea bachemiana grows best in medium indirect light.
 Avoid too bright light as it will cause the leaf colour to fade.
 Keep it away from direct sunlight as it can cause sunburn on the beautiful leaves.